limdong123/Capstone/Fingerprint_recognition/README.md

 Using Fingerprint recognition using CNN
 Data preprocessing(raw photo) for prediction

-This project recognizes fingerprints with two pictures taken from smartphone and to check whether they are matched.
+This project recognizes fingerprints with two pictures taken from smartphone and checks whether they are matched.

 ## TRAIN
 The code train.ipynb is from https://github.com/kairess/fingerprint_recognition